maremun/nlabot/README.md

 ### TA

-TA is a background process initiated by Bot.
-TA itself launches an isolated container (Jail) to run a number of checks on a submitted homework solution.
+NLABot has a pool of background workers called TAs.
+As soon as submission arrives, it is queued for a check.
+The job is picked up by one of TAs from the pool.
+TA runs in background and launches synchronously an isolated container (Jail) to run a number of checks on a submitted homework solution.
 Once Jail finishes, TA reads the result (see details below) and calculates the grades and updates database entries.

 Run locally: